1. OnPay

 More from our experts

-If you have W-2 employees you’ve paid during the year 2022, you probably need to complete Form W-3, also commonly referred to as a Transmittal of Wage and Tax Statements with the Social Security Administration.
+If you have W-2 employees who you paid during 2023, you probably need to complete and file Form W-3, also known as the “Transmittal of Wage and Tax Statements,” with the Social Security Administration (SSA).

 Fast facts about Form W-3

-• Employers use Form W-3 to share all the information from an employee’s annual W-2s with the Social Security Administration.
+• Employers use Form W-3 to share all the information from an employee’s annual W-2s with the Social Security Administration

-• Businesses with 250 or more employees must file their W-2s electronically and do not need to fill out Form W-3.
+• Businesses with 250 or more employees must file their W-2s electronically and do not need to fill out Form W-3

 Who really needs to send in a W-3?
 How do you ensure you’ve filled it out completely?
 Read on to get all the answers and a downloadable PDF you can review and complete.